Exploring the flavor structure of leptons via diffusion models: Flavor structure of leptons via the conditional diffusion models

 In the diffusion process, let us define the data sequence $\{x_{1},x_{2},\ldots,x_{T}\}$ associated with an initial data $x_{0}$:

 with $t=1,\ldots,T$.
 Here, $\epsilon$ obeying a standard normal distribution $\mathcal{N} \left(0, 1\right)$ is called a noise, and $\bar{\alpha}_t, \bar{\beta}_t$ are determined as follows:

 with

-where $\alpha_{t}, \beta_{t}$ are called noise schedules \footnote{Among the various types of generative AI, the diffusion models with CFG are superior in that it can easily and accurately generate data based on conditional labels $L$.
+where $\alpha_{t}, \beta_{t}$ are called noise schedules. \footnote{Among the various types of generative AI, the diffusion models with CFG are superior in that it can easily and accurately generate data based on conditional labels $L$.
 In the context of image generation, various paintings are collected as input data $G$ and associated information as $L$ is also prepared.
 The inputs $G$ correspond to added noises according to the noise schedules.
 Based on these data, a machine that has learned to predict noise will be able to output motifs and painting styles specific to an artist.
-As a result, for example, given a command ``make an image of `The Persistence of Memory' by Salvador Dalí with a touch of Van Gogh'', the title of art or the names of artists function as conditional labels $L$, and an image that combines the motif ``melting clock'' and Van Gogh's ``The starry night'' is output.}.
-Throughout our analysis, we adopt $\beta_{\mathrm{min}}=10^{-4}$, $\beta_{\mathrm{max}}=0.02$, and $T=1000$.
-Note that although we used the linearly increasing $\beta_{t}$ in our analysis, we could consider a noise schedule that varies according to cosine \cite{nichol:2021imp}.
+As a result, for example, given a command ``make an image of `The Persistence of Memory' by Salvador Dalí with a touch of Van Gogh'', the title of art or the names of artists function as conditional labels $L$, and an image that combines the motif ``melting clock'' and Van Gogh's ``The starry night'' is output.} Throughout our analysis, we adopt $\beta_{\mathrm{min}}=10^{-4}$, $\beta_{\mathrm{max}}=0.02$, and $T=1000$.
+We also tested cosine schedule \cite{nichol:2021imp} and exponential schedule for $\beta_{t}$, but ultimately adopted the linear schedule to ensure generation stability.

 We consider the diagonal basis of Majorana mass matrix such as $M = \mathrm{diag}\left( M_{1}, M_{2}, M_{3} \right)$, where $M_{1}, M_{2}$ are complex numbers and $M_{3}$ is a real number.
 Then, in preparing the initial data, we deal with the following values: